zgornel/Garamond.jl/docs/src/features.md

 This is a list of the features supported by Garamond.

-- Document Indexing/Modelling:
+- Document indexing
     - [x] Summarization support (index [TextRank](https://en.wikipedia.org/wiki/Automatic_summarization#Unsupervised_approach:_TextRank)-based summary)
     - [x] Basic update or 're-indexing' support
     - [x] Single file support (parts of the file are treated as documents)
     - [x] Multiple files / directory support (a file is a document)
-    - [x] File format support:
+    - [x] File format support
         - [x] Text formats
             - [x] `.csv`, `.tsv` etc.
             - [x] `.json` (custom parser must be built)